About 14% of the entire HLS student body lives in Harvard University Housing. 15% of 1Ls in live HUH.

 For students interested in off campus apartments without having to comb through craigslist or hire a realtor, Harvard University Housing (HUH) offers nearly 3,000 University-owned and -operated apartments throughout Cambridge, Somerville, and Boston.
 Most apartments operate on a fixed-term lease at market rate rents and include all utilities.
 Unlike on-campus housing, spouses, domestic partners, children, parents, and siblings are allowed to live in HUH apartments.

 Harvard University Housing prices are priced comparably to private off campus housing.
 The HUH apartment prices vary greatly depending on the property and apartment type.
-In 2012, the average price of the apartments are as follows:

 HLS Graduate Student Block